MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/windows.md

 The **Audits** panel, the **3D View** panel, the **Emulated Devices** section in **Settings**, and the **Accessibility tree** pane in the **Elements** tool are not currently working as expected.
 The team plans to fix these tools in a future update of Microsoft Edge.

-The file explorer does not launch from the DevTools in the **Sources** panel or in the **Security** panel when remote debugging.
+The file explorer does not launch from the DevTools in the **Sources** tool or in the **Security** panel when remote debugging.
 The team plans to fix these tools in a future update of Microsoft Edge.

 <!-- links -->